 Many countries within Africa – notably Ghana and Ethiopia, are classified as “developing countries” meaning the economies are relatively unstable, and many people still live in poverty, despite their craft.
 We at The Bead Chest (like many retailers intent on trading fairly) are committed to providing these skilled people with access to international trade in order to improve their regional economies, earn a regular, decent wage and provide a future for themselves and generations to come.

 With access to international trading, people such as the Krobo will eventually have a sustained economy and conditions will improve.

 Fair Trade Means The Genuine Article

 Before you make your next bead purchase, consider this.
 Do you actually know where those beads are produced?
-Are they even hand-made?
 It's very easy to be enticed by cheap prices, yet many people are very much in the dark about why beads can be bought so cheaply.

-Places such as China do produce replicas, however there are sadly still many organizations exploiting labor in places such as Ethiopia – hence why some African recycled glass beads are to be found so cheap.
+Places such as China do produce replicas, however there are sadly still many organizations exploiting labor in places around the world.

 By shopping with ethically-driven retailers such as The Bead Chest, you are guaranteed to receive authentic beads, while continuing to help us strengthen our international trade link with the artisans themselves.

 You can show your support for Fair Trade by shopping our abundant collections of Ghana and Kenya Beads directly.